mksunny1/deleight/readme.md

 Thank you for contributing.

-## Ongoing work
+## Ongoing and Planned Work

-- Enhancing appliance and actributes to support more independent HTML and JavaScript development.
-- Adding and completing examples
+1. Complete testing on the tenth library (`reftype`) for referring to JavaScript variables directly in pure HTML.
+Everything is still transparent and explicit.
+2. Complete the site (deleightjs.com).
+3. Complete and add more examples.
+4. Discuss features, issues and related subjects on the site and in other channels.
+5. Improve the documentation.
+6. Work on further ideas.

 ## Ideas

-- Progressive Web Apps
+- Progressive Web Apps.
-- Efficient navigation
+- Efficient navigation library (not a router).